LuisMMMTS/open-cx-t2g4-bits-please/README.md

 Scenario: Transcribing speech
 	When I press the record button
   And I say "Hello world"
-	Then "Hello world" is sent to all atendees
+	Then "Hello world" is sent to all attendees
 ```

 ##### Value and Effort